Chamonix

 Ski a little or a lot, but passionately!

-Last season, skiers were able to enjoy the slopes of Chamonix from December 16th to the 5th of May.
+This season, skiers enjoyed the slopes of Chamonix from December 9th to the 5th of May.

 Where to ski in Chamonix?